Signal FAQ

-Put simply, Signal has no effect on cumulative layout shift scores.
+Put simply, Signal has no effect on Cumulative Layout Shift (CLS) scores.

 This is because CLS is primarily affected by a publisher's website setup.
 These scores are calculated by a few different factors, and we've included them below.